tommilostny/raspberrypi_homecontrol_api/README.md

     "api_key":"",
     "city_id":""
 }``.
-5.

-### Runs both API and the web app:

-1. `cd api`
-2. `python3.9 main.py`

 ---

 # Raspberry Pi Zero remote control

-In folder *zero-remote* there is a project I'm running on Raspberry Pi Zero WH with **Adafruit NeoTrellis** keyboard used as a remote control.
+In folder *zero-remote* there is a project I'm running on **Raspberry Pi Zero WH** with **Adafruit NeoTrellis** keyboard used as a remote control.
 It sends commands to the above API running on the *Raspberry Pi 4*.